FlytoTheSpace/everythingatonce/markdown/maths/trignometry.md

 - [Back to Home](../../README.md)

 # Trignometry
-**Trignometry**: a sub-field of Geometry only consisting of Triangles and Their Angles related Geometry
+**Trignometry**: a sub-field of Geometry only consisting of Right-Angled Triangles.

 ![](../../img/maths/shapes/right_triangle.png)